timerring/bilitool/README-en.md

 [简体中文](./README.md) | English

-> Welcome to use, feel free to provide feedback, and contribute to this project via PR.
-Please do not use it for any purpose that violates the community rules.
+> Welcome to use, provide feedback, and contribute to this project via PR.
+Please do not use it for purposes that violate community guidelines.

-`bilitool` is a Python toolkit for logging in, downloading videos, uploading videos to Bilibili, and more.
-It can be operated via command-line CLI or used as a library in other projects.
+`bilitool` is a Python toolkit that provides functionalities such as persistent login, video download, and video upload to Bilibili.
+It can be operated via command-line interface (CLI) or used as a library in other projects.

 ## Features